Manga: The Curious World of Japanese Comics

 Evolution of Manga

-The first artist to describe their pictures as ‘manga’ in the modern sense was Ippyo Imaizumi, but Kitazawa Yasuji, known as Kitazawa Rakuten established the first manga with four boxes and typed texts, which inspired so many young artists that he came to be known as the father of modern manga.
+The first artist to describe their pictures as ‘manga’ in the modern sense was Ippyo Imaizumi.
+However, Kitazawa Yasuji, known as Kitazawa Rakuten established the first manga with four boxes and typed texts.
+Kitazawa’s manga became an inspiration to so many young artists that he became known as the father of modern manga.

 It then underwent different phases that added depth and meaning to the stories.

 Over time, this art became increasingly elaborate and complex.
 It was no longer just for humor but also for spreading ideas and creativity.
-It was now categorized into different types and genres, catering to its diverse audience.
+Therefore, manga is now categorized into different types and genres, catering to its diverse audience.

 The golden era of Manga came after the 1980s when its genres and adaptations peaked in creativity.
 In this era, static manga stories started getting life by turning into animations through anime series, movies, and video games.